joshix/caddybox/README.md

 % docker run -p 8080:80 -d com.mysite-caddy
 ```

-### This technique allows custom configs by adding a `Caddyfile` to your host volume:
+### To configure Caddy, add `Caddyfile` to the root of Caddy's HTTP name space in the same fashion:
 ```
 % ls /home/user/site
   Caddyfile